-2. Dress Your Cat Like Santa Or An Elf Or A Reindeer
+2. Dressing Your Cat Like Santa Or An Elf Or A Reindeer

-3. Let Your Cat Climb The Christmas Tree
+3. Letting Your Cat Climb The Christmas Tree

-4. Leave Your Cat Out Of The Feast
+4. Leaving Your Cat Out Of The Feast

-5. Force The Spirit Of Christmas On Your Cat
+5. Forcing The Spirit Of Christmas On Your Cat

 6. Motion Controlled Decorations

-8. Hang Out With Another Cat At The Christmas Party
+8. Hanging Out With Another Cat At The Christmas Party

-9. Refuse To Take Out All The Great Toys In The Stocking Until Christmas
+9. Refusing To Take Out All The Great Toys In The Stocking Until Christmas

 What do you do that ruins your cat’s Christmas?
+Do you have any tips for making the holidays less stressful for cats?
 Let us know in the comments below!